xyproto/ollamaclient/README.md

 Nature's masterpiece
 ```

-Make sure to install and run Ollama first.
+Make sure to install and run Ollama first, or set `OLLAMA_HOST` to a valid host.

 ### Using images in the prompt, with the `llava` model